Visiting Eungella safely

 People have suffered serious injuries in water-related accidents.
 There are no patrolled swimming areas in Eungella National Park.
 Avoid tragedy.

-- Always stay with children when near water
+- Supervise children closely when near water

 - Beware of slippery rocks, especially around the cascades.

 - Take care at creek crossings.
 Rocks may be uneven, loose or have slippery surfaces.

 - Advise a reliable friend or family member of your itinerary and contingency plan if things go wrong.

 - Be aware that this person, not rangers, is responsible for alerting police if a rescue is needed.